Published: January 24, 2022 | 5 mins read

 The natural side is a lot less complicated even though it deals with the same underlying mechanisms (ureteral spams, swelling, and pain).
 Natural anti-inflammatories such as Chanca Piedra and Dandelion Root can aid in relaxing the ureter and in reducing inflammation that restricts kidney stone movement.
 Natural diuretics can increase urine flow which will aid in faster stone passage when combined with the freedom of movement created by the anti-inflammatories.

 Individuals with certain weaker density kidney stones such as Calcium Oxalate Dihydrate, Cystine, and uric acid will also benefit from the anti-lithic nature of the natural expulsive path.
-Many of the herbal and whole food based ingredients used in natural expulsive therapy for kidney stones act as anti-lithic or “stone-breakers.”
+Many of the herbal and whole food based ingredients used in natural therapy for kidney stones act as anti-lithic or “stone-breakers.”
 If you have these weaker kidney stone types (learn more here), you may be able to break apart the larger stone before it has a chance to pass whole with a product such as CLEANSE.

-Despite all of it’s advantages, expulsive therapy is rarely used.
+Despite all of it’s advantages, expulsive management is rarely used.
 This represents a failure of the translation of medical science into practice.
 A study performed by Hollingsworth et.
 Al. reported that the overall prevalence of medical expulsive therapy in emergency departments in the USA was 1.1%.

 This is a missed opportunity of sparing roughly 260,000 individuals annually from kidney stone surgery.
 It really shows you the state sad that we’re in when it comes to healthcare.